Maia-Everett/lintian.eu/_posts/2024-06-23-warcraft-retrospective-30.md

 1. Night elves have no kind of rapid remote communication that Maiev could use to contact the mainland.
 2. There's nobody in more immediate vicinity whom Maiev could call for help.
 Nobody whatsoever.
 No [druids](https://warcraft.wiki.gg/wiki/Dreamweavers).
 No [tauren](https://warcraft.wiki.gg/wiki/Highmountain_Tribe).
 No [vrykul](https://warcraft.wiki.gg/wiki/Valarjar).
 No [ghost elves](https://warcraft.wiki.gg/wiki/Court_of_Farondis).
 No [Sundering survivors under a dome](https://warcraft.wiki.gg/wiki/Nightborne).
 All her hopes lie with Kalimdor.
 Have we established that?
 Good.

-Maiev sent a single unguarded runner, whom the naga immediately intercepted and were about to kill, forcing Maiev herself to step in.
+Maiev sends a single unguarded runner, whom the naga immediately intercept and are about to kill, forcing Maiev herself to step in.

 {% figure [caption:"See, Sylvanas?
 This is why you protect your runners."] %}
 ![Wrath of the Betrayer](/assets/wr/20240616145749_1.jpg)